Blog post

 Source: Monzo

-Alternatively, there are several other ways to streamline KYC procedures, especially when the customer applies for more sensitive financial products (e.g. credit cards or loans).
+Alternatively, there are several other ways to streamline KYC procedures, especially when customers apply for more sensitive financial products like credit cards or loans.

 • Allow sign-ups using digital IDs granted by other financial institutions or third-party providers.
 Mobile ID credentials are another option.